secretstartups/handbook/sites/handbook/source/handbook/legal/privacy/employee-privacy-policy/index.html.md

 “Special Categories of Personal Data” includes information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sex life or sexual orientation, as well as genetic and biometric data.

 From time to time you may provide us with information which constitutes Special Categories of Personal Data or information from which Special Categories of Personal Data may be deduced.
 In such cases, where required by law, we will obtain your express written consent to our processing of Special Categories of Personal Data.
-If separate consent is not required by local law, by providing this information to GitLab, you give your freely given, informed, explicit consent for us to process those Special Categories of Personal Data for the purposes set out in How We Process and Use Your Personal Information section above.
+If separate consent is not required by local law, by providing this information to GitLab, you give your freely given, informed, explicit consent for us to process those Special Categories of Personal Data for the purposes set out in How We Process and Use Your Personal Data section above.

-You may withdraw your consent at any time by contacting GitLab's People Success Group or DPO.
+You may withdraw your consent at any time by contacting GitLab's People Operations Group or the DPO.
 Where you have withdrawn consent but GitLab retains the personal data we will only continue to process that Special Category Personal Data where necessary for those purposes where we have another appropriate legal basis such as processing necessary to comply with legal obligations related to employment or social security.
 However, this may mean that we cannot (for example) administer certain benefits or contact your next-of-kin in an emergency or provide support to you above and beyond our legal obligations.
 You give your knowledgeable, freely given, express consent to GitLab for GitLab to use, disclose and otherwise process any personal health information about you that is provided to GitLab by any of your personal health information custodians, for the purposes set out in the How We Process and Use Your Personal Information section above.

-*Sharing Personal Information*
+*Sharing Personal Data*

-Your personal information may be shared, including to our affiliates, subsidiaries, and other third parties, as follows:
+Your personal data may be shared, including to our affiliates, subsidiaries, and other third parties, as follows:

  - Where you request us or provide your consent to us.

- - In order to carry out the uses of personal information described above (see, How We Process and Use Your Personal Information).
+ - In order to carry out the uses of personal data described above (see, How We Process and Use Your Personal Data).
 When using or collaborating with third parties in the operation of our business, including in connection with providing many of the benefits and services we offer our employees (e.g., human resources information systems, financial investment service providers, insurance providers).
-When we share personal information with third parties we typically require that they only use or disclose such personal information in a manner consistent with the use and disclosure provisions of this Privacy Policy and applicable law.
+When we share personal data with third parties we typically require that they only use or disclose such personal data in a manner consistent with the use and disclosure provisions of this Privacy Policy and applicable law.

  - We may buy or sell businesses and other assets.
-In such transactions, employee information is generally one of the transferred business assets and we reserve the right to include your personal information as an asset in any such transfer.
-Also, in the event that we, or substantially all of our assets, are acquired, your personal information may be one of the transferred assets.
+In such transactions, employee data is generally one of the transferred business assets and we reserve the right to include your personal data as an asset in any such transfer.
+Also, in the event that we, or substantially all of our assets, are acquired, your personal data may be one of the transferred assets.

  - Where required by law, by order or requirement of a court, administrative agency, or government tribunal, which includes in response to a lawful request by public authorities, including to meet national security or law enforcement requirements or in response to legal process.